navveenb/lean-agentic-ai/lean-agentic-design-thinking/designing-the-right-prompt.md

-# Day 10 – Designing the Right Prompt
+# Designing the Right Prompt
 *Small, Specific, and Scaled with Purpose*

 ---